ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 ###### Informing Him of What He Must Do to Fully Understand His Unspoken Commitments

-Inform him of what he must do to fully understand his unspoken commitments:[^new]--The "unspoken commitments" (anuddeśa, Tib. ma bshad pa) are those aspects of monastic conduct considered self-evident from the spirit of the training, which the newly ordained monk is expected to intuit and follow without being explicitly instructed in each case.--
+Inform him of what he must do to fully understand his unspoken commitments:[^76]

 "These things that I have told you are but a rough overview of the foundations of your training.
 You shall hear more every half-month when the Prātimokṣasūtra is recited.
-As for the rest, it will be taught at length to by your instructor, your preceptor, a common preceptor, a common instructor, those to whom you speak, with whom you converse, familiars, and friends."
+As for the rest, it will be taught at length to by your [instructor](../../../../GLOSSARY.md#instructor), your [preceptor](../../../../GLOSSARY.md#preceptor), a common [preceptor](../../../../GLOSSARY.md#preceptor), a common [instructor](../../../../GLOSSARY.md#instructor), those to whom you speak, with whom you converse, familiars, and friends."

 ###### Enjoining Him to Heed What He Reveres

-Enjoin him to heed what he reveres:[^new]--The "what he reveres" (pūjya, Tib. gus par bya ba) refers to the objects of veneration—the Buddha, the Dharma, the Saṃgha, the preceptor, the instructor—to which the newly ordained monk must show constant respect.--
+Enjoin him to heed what he reveres:[^77]

 > "You have been ordained
 > Into the teachings of the most wise.